-In addition to holding regular graduate standing in the Graduate Division, a student desiring advancement to candidacy for the master of arts degree must file a complete graduate program of study, approved by his graduate adviser, in the Office of the Graduate Division.
-A student will be considered for advancement to candidacy after (a) he has earned at least 12 units in his graduate program at this college with a minimum grade point average of 3.0 (B) or six units for graduates of San Diego State College, provided their undergraduate grade point average was at least 2.75; (b) he has removed all undergraduate deficiencies and has completed all departmental or divisional requirements; (c) he has attained satisfactory scores on the Graduate Aptitude Examination and, if applicable, the achievement examination (General Culture Test); (d) he has been recommended for advancement to candidacy by the department or division concerned; and (e) final approval has been given by the Graduate Council.
+In addition to holding regular graduate standing in the Graduate Division and meeting such professional and personal standards as the college may prescribe, a student desiring advancement to candidacy for the master of arts degree must file a complete graduate program of study, approved by his graduate adviser, in the Office of the Graduate Division.
+A student will be considered for advancement to candidacy after (a) he has earned at least 12 units in his graduate program at this college with a minimum grade point average of 3.0 (B) or six units for a graduate of San Diego State College, provided his undergraduate grade point average was at least 2.75; (b) he has removed all undergraduate deficiencies and has completed all departmental or divisional requirements; (c) he has attained satisfactory scores on the Graduate Aptitude Examination and, if applicable, the achievement examination (General Culture Test); (d) he has been recommended for advancement to candidacy by the department or division concerned; and (e) final approval has been given by the Graduate Council.
 Written notification of advancement to candidacy will be sent to the student from the Office of the Graduate Division.
 5. EXAMINATIONS: